ibm-cloud-docs/containers/cs_firewall.md

 5. If you use load balancer services, ensure that all traffic using the VRRP protocol is allowed between worker nodes on the public and private interfaces. {{site.data.keyword.containerlong_notm}} uses the VRRP protocol to manage IP addresses for public and private load balancers.

-6. {: #pvc}To create persistent volume claims in a cluster by using the private service endpoints for {{site.data.keyword.Bluemix_full_notm}} persistent storage, make sure that your cluster is set up with the following Kubernetes version or plug-in versions.
+6. {: #pvc}To create persistent volume claims in a cluster by using the private service endpoints for {{site.data.keyword.Bluemix_notm}} persistent storage, make sure that your cluster is set up with the following Kubernetes version or plug-in versions.
    <table>
    <caption>Overview of required Kubernetes or plug-in versions to use private service endpoints</caption>
    <thead>